- Written by Dr.Mehmet Demircioglu

 Questions I ask before planning surgery

 I also ask for clear photos from the front, temples, central scalp, crown, donor area, and both sides.
 Short videos can be useful because they show density in ordinary movement.
 I compare those photos with the patient’s age, family history, donor quality, and desired hairline.
-Hair transplant results from hair like yours explains why comparison photos should match hair traits and loss pattern, not only graft number.
+When comparison photos are used, hair transplant results from hair like yours should match hair traits and loss pattern, not only graft number.

 This is not paperwork for its own sake.
 It prevents a narrow graft quote from replacing a surgical plan.